javiermontanana/grade5theory/_00-very-basics/basic.md

 that the black keys can be named in two different ways, eg F sharp and G flat.

-You mustn't think that those are "the same note" because in most cases, it won't be correct to substitute one for the other, but they do represent the same pitch.

 We say that they are **enharmonically equivalent**.

-You can think of this a two ways of spelling the same pitch, but remember that you're not just allowed to substitute one for the other in the theory exam.
+You can think of this a two ways of spelling the same pitch.
-In fact for the whole grade 5 theory exam, except for any questions about enharmonic equivalents and chromatic scales (next section) you can just forget about enharmonic equivalents.
+This doesn't mean you can just substitute one for the other, though.
+In most cases that will give you a wrong answer in the theory exam.

 By the way, it is not just the black key-notes that can be spelt different ways.
 It is true of *any* pitch.